AI-Generated Sales Content: The Quality Problem No One's Talking About

 The “3-layer rule” for content library organization came from seeing dozens of teams set up content libraries and watching which ones broke down after 6 months.

 Frameworks that emerge from experience are different from frameworks that emerge from summarizing other people’s articles.
-Readers can feel the difference.
+Your readers can feel it, even if they can’t articulate why.

 The practical playbook